heritageholdings/passkey-example/README.md

 # How to run

-If you have followed the setup steps, you should have the backend server running on your local machine and the mobile app running on your device.
+If you have followed the setup steps, you should have the backend server running on your local machine and the mobile app running on your device/emulator.
 The mobile app will allow you to register a new credential, inserting an email and pressing the `Register` button.
 If everything is configured correctly, the new passkey registration ceremony should begin and the user is prompted to register a new passkey by authenticating via biometric